NorthernWidget-Skunkworks/Project-Walrus/README.md

 ## Wiring and pinout

 "Pin" is the name of the pin as labeled on the board.
 "Wire" is the color of the AlphaWire cable that we use; you may use something different based on what manufacturers exist where you are; that's okay, just record the color convention!
 (We sometimes use another cable in which we use a white wire for SDA and a green wire for SCL, but have found that AlphaWire brand works best.)

+>> Add image of cable ends (optional) and find how to integrate with housing section; cabling is a distinct topic, but the step of attaching the cable lies within the housing-construction step <<

 For I2C Mode: